3.2. AFF COURSE INTRODUCTORY TANDEM SKYDIVE

 Well, now you have reached the stage in your skydiving career where it is time to learn and master some more advanced skydiving tricks so you can share this exhilarating feeling of speed and freedom with your new friends on the drop-zone.
 In short, it' s time for you to start flying with other skydivers.

-As you now already know, a skydiver is considered a student until he or she has obtained a skydiving licence.
+As you now already know, a skydiver is considered a student until he or she has obtained a skydiving license.
 While on student status, a skydiver must either skydive under supervision of an appropriately rated USPA instructor or, once he or she has successfully completed their Accelerated Free-Fall training, is allowed to skydive "solo" - meaning self-supervised and alone.

 Skydivers holding an USPA A-license may jump without supervision, pack their own parachute, engage in basic group jumps, perform water jumps and must have: